 Single Herbs and Herbal Formulas to Learn More About:

-Dong Quai – Promotes circulation to the uterus, iron rich which helps to build the blood, encourages a healthy menstrual flow, great for light/scant periods.
+Dong Quai – Promotes circulation to the uterus, is iron rich which helps to build the blood, encourages a healthy menstrual flow, great for light/scant periods.

 FertiliCare Phase 1 & 2 – These herbal formulas contain the key herb Rehmannia for promoting regular menstrual cycles and flow.